feathersjs/docs/api/client/primus.md

 $ npm install @feathersjs/primus-client --save
 ```

-The `@feathersjs/primus-client` module allows to connect to services exposed through the [Socket.io server](../socketio.md) via a Socket.io socket.
+The `@feathersjs/primus-client` module allows to connect to services exposed through the [Primus server](../primus.md) via the configured websocket library.

 > **Important:** Primus sockets are also used to *call* service methods.
 Using sockets for both, calling methods and receiving real-time events is generally faster than using [REST](./express.md) and there is no need to use both, REST and websockets in the same client application at the same time.

 ### `primus(socket)`

-Initialize the Socket.io client using a given socket and the default options.
+Initialize the Primus client using a given socket and the default options.

 ```js
 const feathers = require('@feathersjs/feathers');